Rukio/Questionnaire/README.md

 # Questionnaire
-Simple one page project with javascript navigation, some SVGs.
+One page project with javascript navigation, some SVGs.